learn-co-curriculum/phase-3-sinatra-with-active-record-get/README.md

 We've got our API set up to handle one feature so far: we can return a list of all the games in the application.
-Let's imagine we're building another frontend feature — this time, we want a component that will just display the details about one specific game, including its associated reviews.
+Let's imagine we're building another frontend feature; this time, we want a component that will just display the details about one specific game, including its associated reviews.
 Here's how that component might look:

 ```jsx
 function GameDetail({ gameId }) {